 The technique is used by software companies, hospitals, fulfillment centers, and many other kinds of organizations.
 Any process where work is moved from one stage to another can benefit from the visualization that Kanban provides.

-Standard work is the documentation of the best practices for any process or task.
+Standard work is the documentation of the best practices for any task or process.
 It must be complete, accessible, and up to date.
 It forms the baseline for rapid improvement activities.

 Establishing standard work begins with creating, clarifying, and sharing information about the most efficient method to perform a task that is currently known with everyone performing that process.